 First: Location, location, location

 Great Smoky Mountains Nation Park is located in the mountains of eastern Tennessee and western North Carolina.
 It is a one-day drive from Arkansas in the west to coastal Georgia in the south, Ohio in the north and Florida in the south.
 There is a large population base in this region.
 It is a two-day drive from other states that also have large populations.

 There is a wide range of camping accommodations available.
-For the budget minded who do not mind roughing it there are areas in the campgrounds for tent camping.
-For those who want a little more comfort there are camp site for RV’s.
-Most do not have water or electric but for those who want all the comfort of home there are a few that have full-hookups.
+For the budget minded who do not mind roughing it, there are areas in the campgrounds for tent camping.
+For those who want a little more comfort, there is campsites for RV’s.
+Most do not have water or electric but for those who want all the comfort of home, there are a few that have full hookups.
 To make sure you get a camping spot you should make a reservation.
 (Remember this is the most visited national park in the United States).
 There is one lodge in the park but you can only get to it after a 5-mile hike.
 Don’t like any of those options there are plenty of motels, bed and breakfasts and hotel in all price ranges near the park.

 There are numerous hiking trails in Great Smoky Mountains National Park.
 One of the best known is the portion of the Appalachian Trail that runs north and south through the park.
 A number of the other trails take you to one of the numerous waterfalls in the park.
 Mingo Falls with a distance of .04 miles is one of the shortest but is rated moderate in difficulty.
 Others are as long as 5 miles.
 Any are worth the hike.

 Clingmans Dome Road takes you to the highest point the park.
 If the weather is clear you have a great view of the Smoky Mountains but you can find that you have driven into one of the clouds that cap the mountains and give them their name.

 Ranger Guided Walks are conducted throughout the park and are free.
 There are more in the summer.
 Check at the Ranger Stations to see what is on tap for that day.